bgstarrenburg/Minor-Data-Science/Final Product/readme.md

 5. Unemployment
 6. Federal Funding

-To run this project open the python folder in an IDE using Anaconda and run `main.py`.
+To run this project open the Python-Project folder in an IDE using Anaconda and run `main.py`.
 Or run it directly using anaconda prompt in the current directory with `python main.py`.